How to turn off Avast antivirus for Windows and Mac in 2025

 • Check for notifications or errors

 If the app doesn’t reactivate correctly, consider restarting your device or reinstalling Avast.
+Sometimes outdated billing information can also cause service interruptions that look like protection errors.

-Best Practice: Add Avast back to your startup list if you disabled it from launching with your OS.
+Add Avast back to your startup list if you disabled it from launching with your OS.

 5. What happens after you disable Avast?